Super Rugby Aotearoa: Highlanders stun Chiefs with last-gasp drop goal

 Tonight at least, the Highlanders won't complain after their campaign got off to the perfect start.
 In the end, having scored three tries to two and enjoying the better of the contest, they fully deserved their win after also surviving two yellow cards.

-No one will be more chuffed than Gatland junior especially given he received a late call up to the bench this week.
-Now he has bragging rights over this dad.
+No one will be more chuffed than Gatland junior, especially given he received a late call up to the bench this week.
+Along with his crucial role in the victory, he now has bragging rights over his dad to savour.

 Have your say: Highlanders v Chiefs interactive player ratings